laxravg/ELTec/README.md

    - Retained top 30 results by confidence score for analysis
    - Resulting files:
         - sentiment.csv: shows the results using the transformer model.
+        - all_countries.csv: shows the results of the analysis using all the instances of the corpus (not only the ones with the highest confidence score).

 3. **Visualization**: